 Drake University has established departmental requirements for academic minors.
 Students who earn academic minors will have these credentials recorded on their transcripts.
 Pharmacy students, based on catalog regulations, should be able to earn minors in many different disciplines without significantly expanding the hours required for graduation.
 For information regarding the requirements for minors, see the departmental web sites and the Drake University General Catalog in addition to the College specific information on minors and concentrations.

 Students interested in pursuing an academic minor should coordinate their course work with the appropriate department chair.
-Academic minor forms must be completed by students pursuing a minor and filed with the appropriate offices for a minor to be entered onto the student records system (blueView).
+The Change of Record form must be completed by students pursuing a minor and filed with the appropriate offices for a minor to be entered onto the student records system (blueView).

 Concentrations combine didactic course work with experiential or field study experiences.
 Many concentrations are available to students, including Global and Comparative Public Health and Leadership.
 In additionn to the college specific information above on minors and concentrations, the complete list of of concentrations is available on the Undergraduate Programs website.